xmartinezpujol/react-planner/README.md

 * When a proper Login system is created, login validation should be done on submit.
 Use something similar to this: https://redux-form.com/6.6.2/examples/submitvalidation/

 * Finish all documentation in Storybook and format it a bit better with markdown (atm some components have that "show info" button, make that info available in all the UI explorer).

+* A route could be added also for /planner/weekly/:idTime/book/:idSlot (or something like that).
+Then catch the idSlot to trigger the Booking modal on page load.
+Cool stuff if you want to pass direct links for booking to the user or let them share.

 ### Tech Stack
 ReactJS, Redux, Glamorous, Storybook, Webpack4, Jest, Enzyme, Cypress.